brittonlaroche/Oracle-Confluent-MongoDB/README.md

 ![MongoDB Atlas Free](./img/mongodbCloudTryFree.PNG)

 Press the "Try Free" button and enter your information, or sign in with google.
+Create an M0 cluster in AWS US West2 Oregon.
+Set up an admin user and a demo user with read and write to any database privileges.